noiseprotocol/noise_spec/noise.md

  * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

-The default symmetric crypto parameters use SHA2-256 because:
+The recommended hash functions are SHA2-256 and BLAKE2s because:

- * SHA2 is widely available.
+ * SHA2-256 is widely available.
+ * SHA2-256 is often used alongside AES-256.
+ * BLAKE2s is similar to ChaCha20.
- * SHA2-256 requires less state than SHA2-512 and produces a sufficient-sized output (32 bytes).
+ * SHA2-256 and BLAKE2s require less state than SHA2-512 and BLAKE2b and
+ produce a sufficient-sized output (32 bytes).
- * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128
+ * SHA2-256 and BLAKE2s process smaller input blocks than SHA2-512 or
-   bytes), avoiding unnecessary calculation when processing smaller inputs.
+ BLAKE2b (64 bytes vs 128 bytes), avoiding unnecessary calculation when processing smaller inputs.

 Chaining keys and cipher keys are 256 bits because: